DSC-Capstone/2024-25/lessons/01/index.md

 ### Jupyter Notebooks and DSMLP

 After running the launch script, you should see a link to a Jupyter Notebook at the very bottom of your Terminal window.
-For instance:
+For instance, in the case of the user ubellur:

 ```
-You may access your Jupyter notebook at: http://dsmlp-login.ucsd.edu:12733/user/srampure/?token=ce5cfea8c9a8892593868b91ddc55b21ff61220989eb17d6ee303c6604609009
+You may access your Jupyter notebook at: http://dsmlp-login.ucsd.edu:12733/user/ubellur/?token=ce5cfea8c9a8892593868b91ddc55b21ff61220989eb17d6ee303c6604609009
 ```

 If you copy the link that you see in your Terminal and try to open it in your web browser, you will likely get an error.
 To access this Jupyter Notebook, you need to follow one of the following two options.